-A pre-application meeting required.
-During and throughout the Governor of Texas' Disaster Declaration, meetings will be conducted via teleconference.
+A pre-application meeting is required.
+Meetings may be conducted via teleconference.

 - a.
 Contact Katie Lingor (klingor@borgeredc.com or 806-521-0027) to schedule a preapplication meeting. - b.
 At the meeting discuss questions on application and review required supplemental documents. - c.
 At the meeting discuss the expectation to apply to the SBA for the Paycheck Protection Program or for an Economic Injury Disaster Loan. - d.
 At the meeting discuss the timeline for review by the Borger, Inc. Board of Directors and subsequently funding guidelines and procedures.